GolfRider/spring-cloud-demo/README.md

 #### 2. Hystrix Screenshot
 A brief note on Hystrix:
-- Hysterix belongs to client side(CLIENT-API side)
+- Hysterix belongs to client side(ie, Client-API side)
 - Provides fault tolerant communications between microservices with consistent latency levels
 - Provides breathing space for the downstream services to recover
 - Provides bounded resource utilization for each downstream/external services